pyjamafish/challenges/README.md

-Write a function that will help Bob find his favorite restaurant: given a 2D array such that each element of the outer array is an array representing the portion sizes of a restaurant's entrees (in grams), return the index of the array with greatest average portion size.
+Write a function that will help Bob find his favorite restaurant: given a 2D array such that each element of the outer array is an array representing the portion sizes of a restaurant's entrées (in grams), return the index of the array with the greatest average portion size.

 Example input:
 ```